fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 })
 ```

-The _beforeEach_ function gets called before each test, which then renders the <i>Togglable</i> component and saves the field _container_ of the return value.
+The _beforeEach_ function gets called before each test, which then renders the <i>Togglable</i> component and saves the field _container_ of the returned value.

 The first test verifies that the <i>Togglable</i> component renders its child component